textileio/react-native-sdk/docs/README.md

 ▸ **prepareFilesByPathSync**(path: *`string`*, threadId: *`string`*): `Promise`<`IMobilePreparedFiles`>

-Use a Thread's Mill to synchronously prepare a raw file for adding to a Thread.
+Use a Thread's Mill to synchronously prepare a file for adding to a Thread.

 ```typescript
 API.files.prepareFilesByPathSync(path, threadId);